One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Introduction

-Despite these advances, deep research remains \textbf{largely autonomous}: users provide an initial query, after which agents independently control the entire research trajectory~\cite{li2025search, zheng2025deepresearcher}.
-This design is brittle in practice: real-world queries are often underspecified or ambiguous~\cite{rahmani2023survey, zhang2025asktoact}, and as reasoning unfolds over long horizons, agents face repeated high-stakes decisions.
-Without mechanisms for sustained user alignment, agents risk hallucinating intent or drifting toward irrelevant directions.
-While recent work and deployed systems (e.g., GPT and Gemini) attempt pre-execution clarification \cite{zhang2024ask, zhang2025asktoact, zhang2024clamber}, they largely fail to address uncertainties that emerge during exploration of complex topics.
+Despite these advances, deep research remains largely autonomous: users provide an initial query, after which agents independently control the entire research trajectory~\cite{li2025search, zheng2025deepresearcher}.
+This design is brittle because real-world research goals are often underspecified and evolve during exploration \cite{rahmani2023survey, zhang2025asktoact}.
+As reasoning unfolds over long horizons, agents may encounter new uncertainties and gradually drift away from user intent.
+Although recent systems introduce clarification mechanisms \cite{zhang2024ask, zhang2025asktoact, zhang2024clamber}, they mainly focus on pre-execution ambiguity resolution rather than sustained interaction during research.

-We argue that deep research should transition from a solitary process to an \textbf{interactive deep research} paradigm, where the agent acts as a collaborative partner that communicates progress, solicits guidance, and iteratively refines its direction.
-However, effective interaction is non-trivial.
-Agents must decide \emph{when} to ask questions, \emph{what} to ask, and \emph{how often}, balancing information gain against interruption cost and cognitive burden.
-Interaction thus introduces an inherent trade-off between alignment benefits and operational overhead.

-Despite its importance, \textbf{interaction remains largely invisible to existing evaluation benchmarks}~\cite{wu2025writingbench, shao2024assisting, du2025deepresearch}.
-Current benchmarks rely on static \texttt{(Query, Reference Document)} pairs and evaluate only final outputs, ignoring the intermediate decision process.
-This limitation has two consequences.
-First, static settings lack dynamic feedback, even though adaptability to evolving information is crucial for real-world robustness \cite{yao2025taubench}.
-Second, they obscure communicative competence: an agent that reaches a correct answer by chance is indistinguishable from one that verifies and corrects its reasoning through interaction.

-To bridge this gap, we introduce \textbf{IDRBench}, the first \textbf{I}nteractive \textbf{D}eep \textbf{R}esearch \textbf{Bench}mark designed to evaluate the interactive capabilities of deep research agents systematically.
-IDRBench assesses not only \emph{what} agents produce, but \emph{how} they adapt, communicate, and align through interaction.
-Our contributions are threefold: \begin{itemize}[nolistsep,left=12pt] \item \textbf{Interactive Deep Research Framework.} We propose a modular, multi-agent pipeline augmented with an explicit interaction mechanism that enables dynamic clarification and alignment throughout the research lifecycle.
+We therefore argue that deep research should evolve into an interactive paradigm, where agents iteratively communicate progress, solicit feedback, and refine their research direction together with users.
+Despite its importance, interaction remains largely absent from existing benchmarks~\cite{wu2025writingbench, shao2024assisting, du2025deepresearch}, leaving three key gaps: \begin{itemize}[nolistsep,left=2pt] \item \textbf{Autonomous Task Setting:} Most benchmarks assume fixed and fully specified tasks, overlooking the interactive and evolving nature of real-world research \cite{zheng2024openresearcher, jin2025search, zheng2025deepresearcher}.

+\item \textbf{Lack of Controlled Interaction Environment:} Reliable evaluation needs consistent user feedback, yet human-in-the-loop interaction is variable and difficult to scale \cite{yao2025taubench, yun2025interaction, edwards2026ask}.